Is Tulum Still Worth It? An Honest 2026 Verdict

 Beach-club math

-A day bed at a name-brand beach club can run a minimum spend of roughly 1,500–3,000 MXN per person (approximate), and cocktails are priced in dollars in spirit if not in print.
-You’re paying for the aesthetic, not the swimming.
-If that’s your vibe, fine — just know that’s the trade.
+This is where Tulum earns its overrated reputation.
+A day bed at a name-brand beach club can carry a minimum spend of roughly 1,500–3,000 MXN per person (approximate), and the drinks are priced in dollars in spirit if not on the menu.
+You are paying for the aesthetic, the DJ, and the photo, not for better swimming.
+If that specific vibe is the whole point of your trip, fine, go in with eyes open.
+Just don’t confuse it with value, and don’t expect the water to look like the marketing during sargassum season.

 What’s actually worth it